shiquan/shiquan.github.io/Yano/FindAllAltExp.md

 <code id="threads">threads</code>
 </td>
 <td>
 Threads.
-If set to 0 (default), will auto check the CPU cores and set threads = number of CPU cores -1.
+For DEXSeq, threads will set to 1.
+For other methods, threads set to 0, which will auto check the CPU cores and set threads = number of CPU cores -1.
 </td>
 </tr>
 <tr>